 Limited branch access.
 Capital One primarily operates online, but it has a few branch locations spread throughout the US.

 Credit checks.
 Expect a hard pull on your credit if you choose an overdraft line of credit as your overdraft protection option.

 Other fees.
 Watch out for fees for overnight check deliveries, overnight card replacements, stop payment requests and more.

 An interest-bearing account with unlimited international ATM fee reimbursements.
-The Charles Schwab High Yield Investor Checking account earns interest, has no monthly fees, comes with free checks and offers unlimited ATM fee rebates.
+The Charles Schwab High Yield Investor Checking account has no monthly fees, comes with free checks and offers unlimited ATM fee rebates.
 The downside?
 You'll need to submit to a hard credit check when you apply.

 Unlimited ATM fee reimbursements.
 Charles Schwab Bank automatically reimburses ATM fees for cash withdrawals — both in the US and internationally.